core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 An endpoint implementing only a silent server does not support the pairwise mode.

-Endpoints using the CoAP Echo Option [RFC9175] and/or block-wise transfers [RFC7959] in a group where the signature algorithm supports ECDH (e.g., ECDSA, EdDSA) MUST support the pairwise mode.
-This applies for example to responses after a first block-wise request which targets all servers in the group and includes the CoAP Block2 option (see Section 3.8 of [I-D.ietf-core-groupcomm-bis]).
-This prevents the attack described in {{ssec-unicast-requests}}, which leverages requests sent over unicast to a single group member and protected with the group mode.
+Endpoints using the CoAP Echo Option {{RFC9175}} and/or block-wise transfers {{RFC7959}} in a group where the signature algorithm supports ECDH (e.g., ECDSA, EdDSA) MUST support the pairwise mode.
+This applies, for example, to responses after a first block-wise request which targets all servers in the group and includes the CoAP Block2 option (see Section 3.8 of {{I-D.ietf-core-groupcomm-bis}}).
+This prevents the attack described in {{ssec-unicast-requests}}, which leverages requests sent over unicast to a single group member and protected in group mode.

-Pairwise mode cannot be used to protect messages intended for multiple recipients.
+The pairwise mode cannot be used to protect messages intended for multiple recipients.
 In fact, the keying material used for pairwise mode is shared only between two endpoints.

 However, a sender can use the pairwise mode to protect a message sent to (but not intended for) multiple recipients, if interested in a response from only one of them.
 For instance, this is useful to support the address discovery service defined in {{ssec-pre-conditions}}, when a single 'kid' value is indicated in the payload of a request sent to multiple recipients, e.g., over multicast.